TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTypoScript/Index.rst

 TypoScript Coding Guidelines
 ============================

-Directory and file Names
+Directory and File Names
 ========================

 * As of TYPO3 8.7, the file ending can and should be :file:`.typoscript`.

 * TypoScript files are located in the directory :file:`<extension>/Configuration/TypoScript`.

-* Filename for constants in static templates: :file:`constants.typoscript`.
+* File name for constants in static templates: :file:`constants.typoscript`.

-* Filename for TypoScript in static templates: :file:`setup.typoscript`.
+* File name for TypoScript in static templates: :file:`setup.typoscript`.

 More information about the file ending: